 I posted my progress every day on Twitter.
 My word count crept up a few times but I managed not to go over and, for the most part, kept it below 500.

-The problem I’ve always had with novel-writing (along with plenty of other writers, I’m sure) is stamina.
+The problem I’ve always had with novel-writing is stamina.
 I’m not just talking about motivation or the desire to ‘just keep writing’, though that’s a tough enough issue all its own.
+Instead, I’m talking about things like this:

 - Sometimes, I start writing a novel at the beginning and can’t figure out how to end it.